open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 The codebase MUST be independent from any secret, undisclosed, proprietary or non-open licensed code or services for execution and understanding. | yes | installation supports docker, kubernetes, vmware appliances, bare-metal is possible
 The codebase SHOULD be in use by multiple parties. | yes | Deployed in multiple sandbox environments (e.g: Utrecht is testing it, others Den Haag, Delft looking at it.)
 The roadmap SHOULD be influenced by the needs of multiple parties. | yes | [Dimpact](https://www.dimpact.nl/openzaak), [market consultation](https://github.com/open-zaak/open-zaak-market-consultation) |
-Configuration SHOULD be used to make code adapt to context specific needs. |
+Configuration SHOULD be used to make code adapt to context specific needs. |  |
-Codebases SHOULD include a publiccode.yml metadata description so that they’re easily discoverable. | yes | [publiccode.yml](https://github.com/open-zaak/open-zaak/blob/master/publiccode.yaml)
+The codebase SHOULD include a machine readable metadata description, for example in a publiccode.yml](https://github.com/publiccodeyml/publiccode.yml) file. | yes | [publiccode.yml](https://github.com/open-zaak/open-zaak/blob/master/publiccode.yaml)
 Code and its documentation SHOULD NOT contain situation-specific information. | yes | Some GCloud examples but nothing required; no credentials and documentation suggests using secret generators

 ## [Welcome contributors](https://standard.publiccode.net/criteria/open-to-contributions.html)